giraffe-fsharp/Giraffe/DOCUMENTATION.md

 With version 3.5.0 and onwards Giraffe exposes additional convenience functions which can be used to create new `HttpHandler` functions which require access to the `HttpContext` or `HttpRequest` object without having to define the full verbose implementation as shown above.

-The `handleContext` and `handleRequest` functions can be used like this:
+The `handleContext` and `handleRequest` functions, along with their asynchronous counter parts `handleContextAsync` and `handleRequestAsync` can be used like this:

 ```fsharp
 let handlerWithLogging =